vitberget/advent-of-code-kotlin/README.md

-# Advent of code 2020, Kotlin
+# Advent of code, Kotlin

 To show my colleagues how to solve it in Kotlin.